JMANN240/cares-center-inventory/README.md

 ### models.py

+`models.py` is where the SQLAlchemy models are kept.
+These allow for interfacing with the database with typed data.

+### schemas.py

-`models.py` is where the pydantic models are kept.
+`schemas.py` is where the pydantic models are kept.
 These allow for FastAPI to perform data validation and return typed data.

+### crud.py

+`crud.py` is where CRUD utilities are kept, for creating, reading, updating, or deleting from the database.

 ### static